nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Examples:

-* `find title:play games` will list all tasks with a title that includes the phrase `play games`
+* `find title:play games` will list all tasks with a title includes the phrase `play games`
 * `find type:deadline` will list all deadlines
 * `find title:dinner type:deadline` will list all deadlines with a title that includes `dinner`
 * `find date:01-01-2020 11:00` will list all tasks with the date 01-01-2020 11:00